-Hoops consists of two rings and the fabric is stretched in between these rings and tightened with a screw.
-They are the most commonly used tool for stretching fabric when embroidering, be it by hand or by machine.
+Hoops consist of two rings, and the fabric is stretched in between these rings and tightened with a screw.
+They are the most commonly used tool for stretching fabric when embroidering, be it by hand or machine.
 You get wooden ones and plastic ones.

 Should I use Hoops when embroidering by hand ?